 - 2.1.1 The Technical Bid will first be evaluated against the mandatory technical criteria of the RFP.
 If the bid meets all the mandatory criteria, and the RFP contains point-rated criteria, the evaluation committee will then evaluate the point-rated technical criteria.
-If the mandatory technical criteria are not met, the point-rated technical criteria will not be evaluated and the bid will be given no further consideration. - 2.1.2 Only technical bids that meet the mandatory technical criteria and the minimum scores required in the point-rated technical criteria will be further evaluated on the basis of the Bidder's Financial Bid.
+If the mandatory technical criteria are not met, the point-rated technical criteria will not be evaluated and the bid will be given no further consideration. - 2.1.2 Only technical bids that meet the mandatory technical criteria and the minimum score required in the point-rated technical criteria will be further evaluated against the mandatory financial criteria on the basis of the Bidder's Financial Bid.